Ni-Langguth/MARBLE/README.md

 -----
 1 Sharing
 Since VM hosts can be shared between SPI and ROOT, there has to be some kind of lockout function - if the host is in use by one of the Teams, the other Team can not access their VMs on it.
-ROOTs VMs are started by the vm_cycler.sh script from the MARBLE repo, which cycles between ROOT VMs, leaving enough time before starting the next VM for jenkins to start an SPI VM.
+ROOTs VMs are started by the vm_cycler.sh script from the BARMAN repo, which cycles between ROOT VMs, leaving enough time before starting the next VM for jenkins to start an SPI VM.
 If a VM is running, the vm_cycler.sh is able to determine, whether that VM is currently busy - if the VM is running a Runner.Listener process or a Jenkins agent, it is left alone and the script to cycle again after ten seconds.
-In ROOTs case, the hosts state can be accessed by sshing to the host-mac and accessing /Users/sftnight/MARBLE/.vm_cycler.log.
+In ROOTs case, the hosts state can be accessed by sshing to the host-mac and accessing /Users/sftnight/BARMAN/.vm_cycler.log.
 SPIs Jenkins starts VMs with this script, which checks, whether a Runner.Listener process is running on the VM that is currently active or whether the jenkins master has an active connection to that VM - if there is one, the script exits and Jenkins tries to launch a different node: https://gitlab.cern.ch/ai/it-puppet-hostgroup-lcgapp/-/blob/master/code/files/jenkins/sftnight/.ssh/start_vm.sh?ref_type=heads
 In Jenkins' case, the nodestate is visible on the Jenkins-webinterface.
 "Failed to start the VM: Access denied.
 You do not have enough rights to use this virtual machine." means, that the vm_cycler.sh has locked down the VMs, because it is currently running a ROOT VM.

 2 build_drive.hdd